-- LESS TRASH: Disposed trash tonnage in Member towns has dropped by 25 % per household since 1998, saving $2 million/year in disposal and hauling costs at current rates.
+- LESS TRASH: Disposed trash tonnage in Member towns has dropped by 40% per household since 2005, saving over $3 million/year in disposal and hauling costs at current rates.

-- HOUSEHOLD HAZARDOUS WASTE COLLECTIONS: Administrative and on site assistance, scheduling, publicity provides cost and staff time savings.
-The ability to send residents to all twelve of our collections/year provides convenience to member towns and their residents.
+- HOUSEHOLD HAZARDOUS WASTE COLLECTIONS: Administrative and on site oversight and assistance, scheduling, publicity provides cost and staff time savings.
+The ability to send residents to all eleven of our collections/year provides convenience to member towns and their residents.
 The SSRC also facilitates multi-town collections, to further reduce costs and improve efficiency.

 - COMPOST SITE MANAGEMENT: Members have easy access to regional contracts for brush grinding, compost screening, material removal and information on best management practices.